Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

 Equations \eqref{eq-twistor-spinor} and \eqref{eq-twistor-spinor2} are conformally invariant, provided that under a conformal change of metric $\hat{g}_{ab} = \Omega^2 g_{ab}$ for some non-vanishing holomorphic function $\Omega$, $\xi^{A'}$ and $\zeta^A$ transform as

 The equivalence class of pairs of spinors $(\xi^{A'} , \zeta^A)\sim(\hat{\xi}^{A'} , \hat{\zeta}^A)$ is a section of what is known as the \emph{local twistor bundle} \cite{Penrose1986} or \emph{spin tractor bundle} \cite{Hammerl2011}.
-Such a pair of spinors will be referred to as a \emph{tractor-spinor}.
+Such a pair of spinors will be referred to as a \emph{tractor spinor}.
 This bundle arises from a chiral spinor representation for $\Spin(2m+2,\C)$.